 In addition to pain, you might experience stiffness following inactive periods or rest as well as abnormal sensations in your extremities like numbness or tingling.

-To diagnose spondylosis, Dr. Lohr performs a thorough physical exam that includes a neurological assessment.
-During these tests, he reviews the physical appearance of your spine for abnormalities and palpates the area for tightness, spasms, or tenderness.
-Dr. Lohr also assesses your range of motion bending forward, backward, and side to side.
+To diagnose spondylosis, a physician will perform a thorough physical exam that includes a neurological assessment.
+During these tests, they will review the physical appearance of your spine for abnormalities and palpate the area for tightness, spasms, or tenderness.
+The physician will also assesses your range of motion bending forward, backward, and side to side.

-In addition to physical tests, Dr. Lohr might recommend digital images like CT scans or MRIs.
+In addition to physical tests, our team might recommend digital images like CT scans or MRIs.
 These screenings allow him to look for abnormalities in your spine’s soft tissue and evaluate the height of your disc for signs of degeneration.

-For spondylosis cases that don’t respond to conservative therapies, Dr. Lohr might recommend surgical treatment.
+For spondylosis cases that don’t respond to conservative therapies, one of our physicians may recommend surgical treatment.

 We service patients from all over the DFW area including North Dallas, Addison, Carrollton, Plano, Garland, Irving, Allen, Richardson, and University Park, Highland Park, Frisco and McKinney.